What is IELTS?

 What is the Exam Structure?

-The exam assesses your English ability and so it looks at four areas:
+Both general and academic IELTS exams assess your English ability and so they looks at four areas of communication:

-You will be given a grade for each of these areas, and also a total grade (1-9).
+You will be given a grade for each of these areas, and also a total grade.
 It may look like this:

 The academic and general IELTS exams have the same listening and speaking tests, but different reading and writing tests.
 In the general exam, you need to write a letter, whereas in the academic exam, you need to describe a chart or graph.